 starting point for finding information about these devices and their operation.

 OSHA’s standard applies to power-operated equipment used in construction work that can hoist, lower and horizontally move a suspended load, unless such equipment is specifically excluded from coverage.

 The types of cranes and derricks in the next few tabs are the most commonly used in construction and covered by OSHA’s crane standard.

-Lifting structures which utilize a vertical mast or tower to support a working boom (jib) in an elevated position.
+Tower cranes have lifting structures that use a vertical mast or tower to support a working boom (jib) in an elevated position.
 Loads are suspended from the working boom.
 While the working boom may be of the fixed type (horizontal or angled) or have luffing (raising or lowering the boom) capability, it can always rotate to swing loads, either by rotating on the top of the tower (top slewing) or by the rotation of the tower (bottom slewing).
 The tower base may be fixed in one location or ballasted and moveable between locations.
-Tower cranes include those with a fixed jib (hammerhead boom), those with a luffing boom, and self-erecting tower cranes.

 Note: Despite their name, "digger derricks" are not considered "derricks" under the OSHA standard.